 X-23’s earliest stories were told in a sequence of self-contained mini-series, which were released out of continuity order.
 While I’m generally in favor of reading books with big reveals in order of their release to preserve the revealing moments, X-23’s early years were carefully curated and make sense as an integrated continuity-order story.

-Issue #5 follow X-23 in her earliest days at the X-Mansion, under the watchful eyes of Cyclops and Emma Frost.
-She strikes out on her own at the end of the issue to confront Spider-Man, who she assumes to be a villain, but winds up teaming up with him (along with Black Widow and Captain America, who we learn she has met before in Target X).
-The interesting development for X-23 is in #5, whereas #6 is just fighting.
+Issue #5 follows Laura in her earliest days at the X-Mansion, under the watchful eyes of Cyclops and Emma Frost.
+She strikes out on her own at the end of the issue to confront Spider-Man, who she assumes to be a villain, but winds up teaming up with him (along with Black Widow and Captain America, who we learn she has met before later, in Target X).
+The interesting development for her is in #5, whereas #6 is just fighting.

-Uncanny X-Men (1963) #455-460: See Uncanny X-Men.
-Issue #455 continues Laura’s integration into life in the mansion similar to her scenes in Marvel Team-Up #5.
-It also re-introduces Psylocke to the team and finds a rash decision from X-23 leading them unaware into a trap.
-X-23 gets good exposure here; Claremont has always had a way with writing young female characters.
+Uncanny X-Men (1963) #455-460: See Guide to Uncanny X-Men (2001 – 2011).
+This is also by Claremont.
+Issue #455 continues Laura’s integration into life in the mansion, similar to her scenes in Marvel Team-Up #5.
+It also re-introduces Psylocke to the team and finds a rash decision from Laura leading them into a trap.
+Laura gets good exposure here; Claremont has always had a way with writing young female characters.

 Also in this period, a not-in-continuity X-23 appears in Marvel Team-Up (2004) #15-18 & 25 and Deadpool/GLI: Summer Fun Spectacular (2007) #1